Causal Modelling of Cryptocurrency Price Movements Using Discretisation-Aware Bayesian Networks: Related literature

 \section{Related literature}

-The interactions between cryptocurrencies and traditional financial assets and their cross-asset dependencies are vastly studied from different points of view.
-In particular, the correlation between the prices of a set of cryptocurrencies and a set of conventional financial assets or the correlation between the prices of a set of cryptocurrencies among themselves have been investigated, as we cover in this section.
-The importance of correlational studies originates from the fact that the lack of correlation between two sets of financial entities would suggest diversification opportunities.
-In rare cases, causal relationships are studied between the price of Bitcoin and a set of financial assets.
-Also, due to the failure in establishing a solid correlational relationship between cryptocurrencies and traditional financial assets, researchers examined the impact of non-financial factors such as social media on the price of cryptocurrencies.

-To study the connectedness between a set of cryptocurrencies and traditional financial assets \citet{corbet2018exploring} examine the relationship between those assets using the concept of spillovers.
-From an economic aspect, a spillover is the occurrence of an economic event due to another event in a seemingly unrelated domain \citep{lau2017return}.
-Their results show evidence of the relative isolation of those coins from the financial and economic assets.
-The isolation is not considered a negative attribute as it creates diversification opportunities.
-In another study, \citet{charfeddine2020investigating} investigate the dynamic relationship between Bitcoin and Ethereum with major financial assets and commodities including gold, oil, USD/YUAN, and S\&P 500.
-They conclude that the cross-correlation between cryptocurrencies and these assets is weak and is influenced by external shocks and events.
-To move beyond a correlational study, \citet{ji2018network} use a PC algorithm (a prototypical constraint-based algorithm for learning Bayesian networks) to uncover casual relationships and create directed acyclic graphs (DAGs) between Bitcoin and seven financial assets.
-Their results show that Bitcoin is an isolated market without being considerably influenced by other assets.
-However, there are still time-variant causal relationships between the markets, especially in periods of bear markets.
+Research on the relationship between cryptocurrencies and traditional financial assets has predominantly examined correlations, with a focus on identifying diversification opportunities.
+Corbet et al.~\cite{corbet2018exploring} study the connectedness between cryptocurrencies and traditional financial assets using the concept of spillovers, where an economic event affects seemingly unrelated assets~\cite{lau2017return}.
+Their findings suggest cryptocurrencies are relatively isolated from financial assets, which is beneficial for diversification opportunities.
+Charfeddine et al.~\cite{charfeddine2020investigating} examine the dynamic relationships between Bitcoin, Ethereum, and major financial assets like gold, oil, USD/YUAN, and S\&P 500, concluding that correlations are weak and influenced by external shocks.
+To explore causality, Ji et al.~\cite{ji2018network} use a PC algorithm to construct DAGs between Bitcoin and other financial assets.
+Their findings indicate that Bitcoin is largely isolated, although time-variant causal relationships appear during bear markets.